Irrational Fatou components in non-Archimedean dynamics: Computing the diameter of a wandering domain

 and

-This proves the first equality in~\eqref{eq:93} in all cases.
-The second equality in~\eqref{eq:93} is a direct consequence of the first.
-Together with the definition of~$\delta_k$, the first equality in~\eqref{eq:93} implies
+This proves the first equality in~\eqref{eq:89} in all of the cases.
+The second equality in~\eqref{eq:89} is a direct consequence of the first.
+Together with the definition of~$\delta_k$, the first equality in~\eqref{eq:89} implies